chrisguttandin/rxjs-broker/README.md

 #### send(message): Promise<void>

-The `send()` method is basically a supercharged version of `next()`.
+The `send()` method is a supercharged version of `next()`.
 It will stringify a given JSON message before sending it and returns a `Promise` which resolves when the message is actually on it's way.

 ### mask(mask, maskableSubject): IRemoteSubject